measurement-kit/measurement-kit/doc/api/common/fcdr.md

 # NAME
-fcdr &mdash; Get the remainder of a tuple
+fcdr &mdash; Get from second to last element of a tuple

 # LIBRARY
 MeasurementKit (libmeasurement_kit, -lmeasurement_kit).